Paranoia My father’s autobiography. http://www.ivorcatt.co.uk/776.htm

 My memory tells me that our ship was one of the last four, two and two, to get away from Singapore.
 One of them (from the other two) was sunk with one survivor, or perhaps none.
 My sister recently said our ship was bombed while we were on it, but I have no recollection of that.

 From Ceylon, my mother had the choice of England, Australia or South Africa.
 Since my father had been so well received in the first world war when torpedoed off Cape Town, she chose South Africa, and a second boat took us to Durban.
 We were put up in a hotel 100 miles south down the coast in Margate.
 We spent six weeks there.
 Before leaving the boat from Ceylon, my mother saw an advert in the paper (which a sailor dropped – we were not allowed off the boat because of an epidemic in Durban) for a job in Cape Town University, and she got the post by letter.
 Some of the lecturers had gone off to the war.
+It was easy for the University to hire her without interview, because when in London University she had gained the top of the First Class degrees in mathematics.

 My sister and I went along the road to Rustenberg Girls' School, which took a few boys in the first form.
 Problems developed, because I would give my sister the slip on the way home along a busy road, so I was transferred to Rondebosch Boys' Preparatory School (RBPS, Roast Beef Pork Sausages), where I spent three years.
 I learnt Afrikaans every second day.
 We took holidays in Montagu and French Hoek, both of which I returned to visit in around 2000, 56 years later.
 (I have also returned to and again slept in the train which took us from Durban to Cape Town, now owned by the Kulper family and stationary in Robertson.)
 We lived mostly in Rondebosch, in the Ormonde Hotel (now gone) by the station and in the home of Sister Botha, but also for a short while in Claremont.

 I had a mastoid problem, which had been lethal only a few years before.
 However, now we had the miracle drug M&B , the precursor of penicillin, which made survival possible.
-It had only arrived a little before, in 1938.
+M&B had only arrived a little before, in 1938.
 Operating then was dreadful.
 A mask was put over the nose and chloroform poured on.
 I had dreadful nightmares of a certain kind for years, and found that others under chloroform had a similar nightmare - horrible music and dancing, lighted figures.
 Nowadays anaesthetic is so much better.
 The first time the wound was dressed, I was put under again.
 Then not long after I was again put asleep to take my tonsils out, which was often done at the time.
 They were partly blamed for the mastoid.

 The strain on my mother must have been enormous, risking having only one child, not two, for her husband to come back to.

-One day in 1945, when I was ten, my mother told me we were getting on a ship to England next day, but I must not tell anyone.
+One day in 1945, when I was nine, my mother told me we were getting on a ship to England next day, but I must not tell anyone.
 Cape Town was full of notices saying "Don't talk about Ships or Shipping" http://www.fad.co.za/Resources/memoirs/nicholson.htm .
 I sat next to another boy in class, knowing that my desk would be empty next day, and the children and the teacher didn't know.
 We got on the Mauretania, one of the four largest ships in the world.
 Two walks round the deck was a long walk.
 I was put with boys, away from my mother and sister, in a cabin for two but now with ten bunk beds.
 I tried to go around with the others, but they were older than me and I became isolated.
 My sister's birthday, May 20, as on the boat.
 It was between VE Day and VJ Day.
-Even after VE Day we still had to have the porthole closed in stifling Equator weather for fear of Japanese submarines.
+Even after VE Day we still had to have the porthole closed in stifling equator weather for fear of Japanese submarines.
 We stopped at Freetown but were not allowed ashore because of yellow fever.
 We saw the west coast of Ireland, and finally docked in Liverpool after ten days at sea.
-England seemed very primitive to me, with men manually handling barges on the canals.
+England, the first time I saw it, seemed very primitive to me, with men manually handling barges on the canals.

 Mother, sister and I went by train down to Brighton, and lived with my mother's parents in the house they had had built some years before, Brynelen, 59 Withdean Crescent, Brighton.
-My grandparents were new to me, as were all my other relatives, since we left England when I was four.
+My grandparents were new to me, as were all my other relatives, since we left England when I was three.
 I was sent to school nearby at Loder Road Primary School, while my sister went to Varndean Girls' School.
 My grandfather, and later my mother, both taught at Varndean Boys.
 The boy next to me in class asked me where I had come from.
 When I replied; "Cape Town," he said; "You haven't."
 The boy next to me at lunch told me he and his dad had lived in Cape Town in a shack in the jungle.
 He regaled me with all their adventures in the jungle, including snakes.

 The Brighton schooling had suffered from the bombing, and I was way ahead.
 Also, the children were from a poor area.
 So soon I was transferred to the higher, top class in the school.
 Thus began my schooling with children a year older than me, which continued.